Social Science Research Methods (Graduate Certificate)

 Additional Curriculum Information

-Students select one of the multivariate data analysis core courses for a total of three credit hours.
+Students select one of the multivariate data analysis core courses for a total of three or four credit hours.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.